Skip to main content

 Meross MSG200

-Native HomeKit, Alexa, Google Home, SmartThings, and Matter support (Matter via 2025 firmware update)
+Native HomeKit, Alexa, Google Home, SmartThings, and Matter support (Matter via 2025 firmware)

 Controls up to three single-car garage doors from one hub